 1976 Two Dollar Error Bill Values

-So if you come across a $2 bill, it is worth looking at what decade it comes from and any unique individual features.
-It may be worth holding on to for some time, as older versions still need to be reprinted as opposed to the latest ones.
+So if you come across a $2 bill, it is worth looking at what decade it’s from and any unique individual features.
+It may be worth holding for some time, as older versions still need to be reprinted as opposed to the latest bills.

 2 dollar bills with low serial numbers can also be extremely valuable in excellent condition, so always glance at the numbers on the bill.